Binance uses the Mark Price to avoid unnecessary liquidations and to combat market manipulation.

-- For negative balances in USDⓈ-margined accounts, there are no open positions (cross or isolated) in the account.
+- For negative balances in USDⓈ-Margined accounts, there are no open positions (cross or isolated) in the account.

-- For negative balances in Coin-margined accounts, there are no open positions (cross or isolated) in the account.
+- For negative balances in Coin-Margined accounts, there are no open positions (cross or isolated) in the account.

-Insurance Clear Fee
+Insurance Clearance Fee

-Since the liquidation price will not change, it is recommended that users strictly control their position risks to avoid liquidation.
+It is recommended that users strictly control their position risks to avoid liquidation.